agraef/purr-data/index.md

 ## Installation

 The easiest way to get up and running is to use one of the available binary packages and installers for Linux (Debian/Ubuntu), Mac and Windows available from the Github [releases page](https://github.com/agraef/purr-data/releases).
 Generally you can just double-click these packages and go through the usual (platform-dependent) installation process.
 In the case of the Debian/Ubuntu packages, this may require you to install a bunch of dependencies first, as described in the [README](https://github.com/agraef/purr-data/blob/master/README.md#linux) file.
 The Mac and Windows packages should be self-contained.

+**Linux users:** The [downloads](https://github.com/agraef/purr-data/releases) offer Linux packages for a selection of stable Debian and Ubuntu releases (at the time of this writing: Debian Jessie and Stretch, Ubuntu 14.04 and 16.04 a.k.a.
+Trusty and Xenial).
+Please **check the package name** to make sure that you get the right package for your system.
+Packages for Arch and newer Ubuntu releases are provided by JGU, see [below](#jgu-packages).
+If your Linux distro is not among any of these then sorry, you'll just have to bite the bullet and build Purr Data [from source](#building-from-source).
+(It's not that hard any more once you got all the required dependencies installed, but it may take a little while.)

 ### JGU Packages